 These three beautiful pictures were sent to me by my Calgary cousin, Linda Miller.
 They are of an abandoned cemetery near Bolton, Ontario, Canada.
 She was visiting the local cemeteries in the area to photograph gravestones for our genealogy notes and research.

-The tipped stone memorializes James WILSON who died May 24th, 1863 at 84 years; making his birth year approximately 1779!
+The tipped stone memorializes James AUSTIN who died May 24th, 1863 at 84 years; making his birth year approximately 1779!
 It is very unfortunate that this burying ground is almost lost, unkept and uncared for.

 It is historical importance slipping away and it is due to nothing but pure ignorance.